-It's not unusual for a young kitten's eye color to change during her first few months of life, but if her eyes begin turning color after she's three months old, there could be cause for concern.
-Don't ignore the issue.
+It's not unusual for a young kitten's eye color to change during her first few months of life.
+The eye color that your kittens are born with isn't likely to stick around.

 Why Do Kitten Eyes Change Color?

-Kittens are born with blue eyes, and they appear this color in the beginning because the irises don't have pigment yet.
-Pigment cells known as melanocytes develop during the first three months of life, and the more melanocytes there are, the deeper and darker the kitten's eyes will eventually be.
-The final color can range anywhere from light blue to a deep amber, and a cat's ultimate eye color may also be determined by her breed heritage.
+Kittens are born with blue eyes, and they display this color in the beginning because the irises don't have pigment yet.
+Kittens have these special pigment cells called melanocytes that really kick into gear during their first three months.
+Think of these melanocytes as little artists painting the iris.
+The more of them there are, the darker those cute kitten eyes will turn.
+The colors can be anything from a soft, dreamy blue to a rich, glowing amber.

 Heterochromia Causes Eyes of Different Colors

 In some cases, a kitten develops eyes that are two distinct colors.
 Both eyes may develop two colors, or each eye may be a different color.
-This color variation, referred to as heterochromia, occurs when there are unequal amounts of melanocytes in the irises, and the full-color change can take months to complete.
-Heterochromia is not considered a medical problem, and cats that have this condition look quite unique.
+This color variation, referred to as heterochromia, occurs when there are unequal amounts of melanocytes in the irises.
+The full-color change can take months to complete.
+Heterochromia is not considered a medical problem; cats that have this condition stand out and look quite unique.

 Health Issues That Cause Cat Eye Color Changes

-Once a kitten has developed her true eye color, the color shouldn't change over the course of her life.
-If it does, the change can usually be attributed to some sort of disease or trauma to the tissue which could affect one or both eyes.
+Once a kitten has developed her true eye color, it shouldn't change over the course of her life.
+If it does, the change can usually be attributed to some sort of disease or trauma to the tissue, which could affect one or both eyes.
 Here are some of the most common causes.

 Red Eye Color Change Could Be Uveitis

-Uveitis is determined by appearance and other accompanying symptoms including tearing, obvious pain, and sensitivity to light.
-Treatment options include anti-inflammatory medication and possible surgery.
+Uveitis is determined by appearance and other accompanying symptoms, including tearing, obvious pain, and sensitivity to light.
+If your kitty's got it, the vet might suggest some anti-inflammatory meds, and in some cases, even surgery.

 Cataracts Cause Milky Eye Color Change

 Cataracts cause a cat's lens to become cloudy or milky looking, and it can affect one or both eyes.
-Cataracts can form due to injuries, but they can also be caused by diseases such as diabetes or hypertension as well as other disorders.
+Cataracts can form due to injuries, but they can also be caused by diseases, including diabetes or hypertension.

 Jaundice Causes Yellow Discoloration

-Jaundice is a common byproduct of liver disease, but there are other diseases, such as cancer and feline infectious peritonitis, which can also cause jaundice.
-A buildup of bilirubin in a cat's system turns causes a yellow discoloration of the whites of the eyes, skin, and mucous membranes.
+Jaundice is a common byproduct of liver disease, but there are other diseases, including cancer and feline infectious peritonitis, that can also cause jaundice.
+A buildup of bilirubin in a cat's system causes a yellow discoloration of the whites of the eyes, skin, and mucous membranes.

 Corneal Ulcers Make Eyes Look Milky, Cloudy, or Pinkish